Please be advised, these services are discontinued at our practice.

 These symptoms naturally resolve themselves in a few days.
 You will be given pain medication to address these symptoms over the first several days.
 Ice packs are also recommended to reduce pain, swelling, and tenderness.
 Your doctor will design a treatment plan with detailed instructions regarding what activities you can perform.
 Plan to refrain from strenuous physical activity for at least 1-2 weeks after the procedure.
 You may be instructed to wear a compression garment for several days following the procedure to protect sensitive tissue and assist the healing process.
 You must avoid any use of steroids after a Lipogems procedure.

-If you’d like more information on Lipogems injections in Sacramento, schedule an appointment at our Summit Orthopedic Specialists clinic in Carmichael, CA.
+If you’d like more information on Lipogems injections in Sacramento, schedule an appointment at our Summit Orthopedic Specialists clinic Sacramento, CA.

 In-office arthroscopy.
 Robotic-assisted surgeries.
 Versatile non-surgical alternatives.
 At Summit Orthopedic Specialists, we offer our patients in Sacramento orthopedic surgery and solutions at the leading edge of the industry.
 Learn how peak care leads to peak performance with a consultation today.